-Like many local government agencies, Horry County Auditor’s Office was no stranger to processing large volumes of data.
-And like for many other local government agencies, this meant working with a mix of paper and digital documents, and relying on limited staff to manually extract, verify and key in important data across multiple disconnected applications.
+Like many local government agencies, the Horry County Auditor’s Office was no stranger to processing large volumes of data.
+And like many local government agencies, this meant working with a mix of paper and digital documents, and relying on limited staff to manually extract, verify and key in important data across multiple disconnected applications.

-Each year, the Auditor’s Office received more than 90,000 personal property tax returns — and it took the staff of six almost six months to complete them.
+Each year, the auditor’s office received more than 90,000 personal property tax returns — and it took the staff of six almost six months to complete them.
 The manual effort required for this process tied up the limited workforce for half of the year, keeping them from other important tasks.

-Approximately three years ago, the Auditor’s Office determined they needed to modernize this process.
+The auditor’s office determined they needed to modernize this process.
 They worked with Horry County IT/GIS to reduce the volume of paper records by implementing OnBase Unity Forms for electronic tax form submission and OnBase Advanced Capture for digitization of paper forms.

 “Switching to Hyland RPA from Blue Prism was a no-brainer, thanks to Hyland RPA’s tight integration with OnBase.
 The icing on the cake was that Hyland RPA also proved to be a lot easier to configure than Blue Prism.

-— Timothy Oliver, CIO.
-Horry County Government
+— Timothy Oliver, CIO, Horry County

 This is when the Horry County IT/GIS department decided to give robotic process automation (RPA) a try, said Timothy Oliver, Horry County CIO.
-RPA is often a good fit for repetitive, manual data entry processes where system integration is not an option.
+RPA is often a good fit for repetitive, manual data entry processes in which system integration is not an option.
 Having originally experimented with Blue Prism RPA, Horry County eventually settled on Hyland RPA due to its ease of use and better integration with OnBase.

 Lightens the load for human workers

-In its first year of implementation, Hyland RPA successfully processed a third of the 90,000 returns without human interaction, which significantly unburdens Auditor’s Office staff and frees them up for higher value work
+In its first year of implementation, Hyland RPA successfully processed a third of the 90,000 returns without human interaction, which significantly unburdens auditor’s office staff and frees them up for higher-value work